 Deciding on a casket or container to hold the remains of a loved one can be a challenging decision during a very emotional time.
 With that in mind, there are laws in place with specific requirements about what information needs to be provided to you when you pick out a casket or container.
 Let’s bring it back to the basics, go over the requirements and why it matters to you.

 Consumer Protection BC licenses and regulates funeral providers in BC.
-Your licensed funeral home will have a selection of caskets and containers for you to choose.
+Your licensed funeral home will have a selection of caskets and containers for you to choose from.
 The Cremation, Interment and Funeral Services Regulation states that:

-- Funeral providers must clearly show the entire product line of containers that are for sale (in writing or electronically)
+- Funeral providers must show in a clear and comprehensive manner the entire product line of containers that they offer for sale (in writing or electronically)

 - Funeral providers must ensure each container has the following information available to you: